Wednesday, July 23 at 5 PM

 Doors open at 5 PM.
 Talk begins at 5:30 PM.

-This event is exclusively for SLOMA’s Museum Circle members.
+Please submit your RSVP by July 18 via the form below.
+This event is exclusively for SLOMA’s Museum Circle members and their guests.
 Not a member yet?
 Join us!

 ABOUT THE SPEAKER